skornweiss/covid_protocols_rtd/docs/index.rst

    a.
 Use humidified nasal cannula (NC) 1 to 8 LPM for target SpO2
       92-96%.

    b.
-If a patient requires >6L, anesthesia requests *early*
+If a patient requires >6L, consult ICU (COVID ICU Triage, p39999)
-      consultation for assessment and preparation (COVID anesthesia p39265).
+      for consideration of ICU transfer.
+If on floor, consult anesthesia for assessment and close monitoring (COVID Anesthesia Team, p39265).

-      i. *This does not mean the patient necessarily needs intubation*.
+      i. *This does not mean the patient necessarily needs to be intubated at this or needs immediate ICU transfer*.

 1. **Venturi Mask:**

    a.
 If a patient requires > 8 LPM NC, initiate dry Venturi mask
       (non-humidified to reduce aerosolization risk)

       i.
-Start at 9 LPM and FiO2 28%, and notify the ICU triage pager
+Start at 9 LPM and FiO2 28%

       ii.
 Up-titrate FiO2 to goal SpO2 of 92-96% (not exceeding FiO2
           35%)